ohDEER is the leader in all-natural deer, mosquito, and tick control.

 Through our corporate office in Wayland, MA, and our franchise network, we deliver and apply our solutions across a writ of geography that takes in all of Massachusetts, including Cape Cod and Martha’s Vineyard and Nantucket; all of Rhode Island; Eastern Long Island in New York State; and Central New Jersey.

-Earlier this month we published in this space a post about the mosquito bite – which is actually, and more precisely, the female mosquito stabbing the skin with her proboscis.
+Earlier this month we published here a post about the mosquito bite – which is actually, and more precisely, the female mosquito stabbing the skin with her proboscis.
 Yes, only female mosquitoes bite – and they do so to consume blood they need to produce eggs.

 In the post, we mentioned that mosquitoes showed up on this planet 120 million years ago, which is about 119.8 million years prior to humans arriving.